Mulatu Astatke: Early life

 Mulatu Astatke is of Christian Amhara descent.
-Mulatu's family sent the young Mulatu to learn engineering in Wales during the late 1950s.
-Instead, he began his education at Lindisfarne College near Wrexham before earning a degree in music through studies at the Trinity College of Music in London.
+Mulatu's family sent the young Mulatu to learn engineering in Wales during the late 1950s; he arrived in Britain in 1959, at the age of 16.
+Instead, he began his education at Lindisfarne College near Wrexham, and later at Bangor University, before earning a degree in music through studies at the Trinity College of Music in London, where he took piano, clarinet and harmony.
+In these years he played in Soho clubs alongside African and Caribbean musicians living in London and worked in dance halls with the Edmundo Ros orchestra.
 He collaborated with jazz vocalist and percussionist Frank Holder.
-In the 1960s, Mulatu moved to the United States to enroll at Berklee College of Music in Boston.
+In 1963 Mulatu moved to the United States to enroll at Berklee College of Music in Boston as the school's first African student.
 He studied vibraphone and percussion.

 While living in the U.S., Mulatu became interested in Latin jazz and recorded his first two albums, Afro-Latin Soul, Volumes 1 & 2, in New York City in 1966.
 The records prominently feature Mulatu's vibraphone, backed by piano and congas playing Latin rhythms, and were entirely instrumental with the exception of the song "I Faram Gami I Faram," which was sung in Spanish.

-In the early 1970s, Mulatu brought his new sound, which he called Ethio-jazz, back to his homeland while continuing to work in the U.S. He collaborated with many notable artists in both countries, arranging and playing on recordings by Mahmoud Ahmed, and appearing as a special guest with Duke Ellington and his band during a tour of Ethiopia in 1973.
+Mulatu returned to Addis Ababa in 1969 and brought his new sound, which he called Ethio-jazz, back to his homeland while continuing to work in the U.S. He worked largely as an arranger, recording instrumentals that were issued as B-sides of vocal records for Amha Eshete's Amha Records, the first independent label in the country.
+He collaborated with many notable artists in both countries, arranging and playing on recordings by Mahmoud Ahmed, and appearing as a special guest with Duke Ellington and his band during a tour of Ethiopia in 1973.
+The tour was sponsored by the United States Department of State, and the two played together at a concert attended by Haile Selassie.

 Mulatu recorded Mulatu of Ethiopia (1972) in New York City, but most of his music was released by Amha Eshete's label Amha Records in Addis Ababa, Ethiopia, including several singles, his album Yekatit Ethio Jazz (1974), and six out of the ten tracks on the compilation album Ethiopian Modern Instrumentals Hits.
-Yekatit Ethio Jazz combined traditional Ethiopian music with American jazz, funk, and soul.
+Yekatit Ethio Jazz combined traditional Ethiopian music with American jazz, funk, and soul, and was the first Ethiopian album planned as a single work rather than assembled from earlier singles.

 By 1975, Amha Records had ceased production after the Derg military junta forced the label's owner to flee the country.
-Mulatu remained to play vibes for Hailu Mergia and the Walias Band's 1977 album Tche Belew (which included "Musicawi Silt") before the Walias also left Ethiopia to tour internationally.
+Mulatu remained, earning a living by teaching music, and played vibes for Hailu Mergia and the Walias Band's 1977 album Tche Belew (which included "Musicawi Silt") before the Walias also left Ethiopia to tour internationally.
+Relations between the Derg and the Cuban government allowed him to visit Havana, where he studied Latin music at first hand.

-Copyrights

-On Éthiopiques and the copyright of Francis Falceto of Buda Musique record company, in an interview published by the Ethiopian Reporter in January 2012 Getatchew Mekurya, the famous Ethiopian jazz saxophonist, says:

-I think that is one of the reasons why Mulatu Astatke despises Frances Falceto.
-He does not want to see his face.
-Even if he was able to contribute to the recognition of our music worldwide, on the other hand, he used us.
-He is making tons of money.
-I do not work with him; I work with other musicians and promoters and I think he is not happy with that fact.